Craftidore/camelCaseMotion.nvim/README.md

 ## Install & Setup

-Currently the plugin in non-functional, so you can't use it.
+Currently the plugin is non-functional, so you can't use it.

 ## License